 My career had NOTHING to do with art.
 I was not a person who had always done some form or art, not as a child, not in high school, or ever.

 Another thing to know about me: I love to learn, I’m obsessive about it and if I find a good teacher, I’ll do what they tell me.
-So I read the book and I did all the exercises!
+She give me the book Drawing on the Right Side of the Brain by Betty Edwards.
+So I read the book and did all the exercises!

 I kept attending her classes.
 There I tried pastels and water colors.
 They were either too messy or too unforgiving, so I wasn’t happy.
 She suggested I try her oil paints.

-Well, once I found that I could change an apple into an orange, I was home!
+Once I found that I could change an apple into an orange, I was home!

 I kept up in her classes.
 We began to hold shows in her studio.
 Then we had shows at several restaurants in the New Hope, PA area.
 We did many festivals.
 My paintings began to sell.
+And sell well.

 She nominated me for and I received a USArtists Special Needs scholarship to PENNSYLVANIA ACADEMY OF THE FINE ARTS in 1998-99.
 That grant allowed to take four continuing ed courses.
 I chose to take Still Life, Drawing, Color, and Portrait from their very fine instructors.

 I was then blessed to have an opportunity to study privately with Frank Arcuri of the Art Student’s League.
 There I learned a great deal about doing realistic still life painting following the methods of David A. Leffel.
-Other artist I follow have included Gregg Kruetz, and Joe Anna Arnette.
+Other artist I follow have included Gregg Kruetz and Joe Anna Arnette,